Learning Decision-Focused Uncertainty Sets in Robust Optimization: Conclusion

 \section{Conclusion}

-We develop a data-driven method to learn the shape and size uncertainty sets in robust optimization in a decision-focused manner, \ie, using the structure and the solution of the robust counterpart.
-By formulating the learning problem as a stochastic optimization problem with $\CVaR$ constraints, we choose the shape and size of the uncertainty sets to optimize the data-driven performance while enforcing desired probabilistic guarantees.
+We develop a data-driven method to learn the contextual shape of uncertainty sets in a decision-focused manner, \ie, using the structure and the solution of the robust counterpart.
+By formulating the learning problem as a stochastic optimization problem with $\CVaR$ constraints, we can optimize over a weighted performance metric while enforcing desired probabilistic guarantees.
 We show convergence of our algorithm using nonsmooth implicit differentiation, and provide finite sample probabilistic guarantees on unseen data.
-Through numerical examples, we demonstrate the performance gain achieved by our method compared to traditional manual tuning methods.
+Through numerical examples, we demonstrate the performance gain achieved by our method compared to traditional manual tuning methods, for both worst-case and average-case performance.

+Several directions for future research remain.
+One is to extend the performance guarantees to relate to the true global optimal value, though this requires solving the exact formulation provided in Appendix~\ref{appx:bilinear}.
+Another one is, instead of treating the algorithm as a ``black box", to analyze the geometric properties of the uncertainty sets found in relation to the geometric properties of the optimization problem, and establish theoretical insights.
+This would add to the empirical demonstrations given in this work, and help inform the best choice for an uncertainty set parametrization for a given problem.
+We aim to explore these directions in future works.

 \ifpreprint